VSI's 'Youth for Climate Justice' Online Project: 26 - 30 July 2021

 5 Aug 2021

-From 26 – 30 July our 'Youth for Climate Justice' Project brought together a small group of young people to learn about climate justice and how we can help to achieve it through individual and systematic change.
+From 26 – 30 July our 'Youth for Climate Justice' Project brought together a small group of young people to learn about climate justice and how we can help to achieve it through advocating and acting for systematic change.
 The aim of the project was to empower young people with the knowledge, skills and confidence to advocate for climate justice.
 The project was facilitated by two of VSI’s young full-time ESC volunteers, Maria and Aine.

 Over the course of five days, Maria and Aine led the participants through a series of interactive and informal workshops, looking at the climate crisis from a human-centred perspective, focusing on the inequalities created by climate change, nationally and globally, and recognising climate action as one part of broader action towards reducing inequalities and poverty, to create a better future for all.